 A mirror not only opens up the space visually but also saves time by being able to do the once-over when you're heading out the door, without having to go back into a room after you've put your shoes on.
 I adore this one I've used in my entry that was made by my brother from reclaimed barn boards.

 I like to have a natural fibre rug like jute at my entrance as well, since it hides dirt well and defines the area nicely, especially if the entry blends into open living space.
 However, it wouldn't be an essential if you like bare tile in the entryway for ease of cleaning.
-And one more nice-to-have: a plant.
-It makes for a welcoming and warm introduction to your home and is a natural transition from outdoors to in.
+Below are sources for a modern rustic entryway that hits all the essentials for function and style.

-Now...get inspired by these beautiful and funcational entryways and then get going on your own entryway refresh!
-Click photos for sources.
+Now...get inspired by these beautiful and functional entryways and then get going on your own entryway refresh!
+(Click photos for source links)